Run-away barge causes shut down of Vine St. Expressway, limits SEPTA's Regional Rail service

 This is the unsecured barge on the Schuylkill River causing all those problems this morning on roads and rails.
 Broke loose in flooding yesterday. pic.twitter.com/GEpPmbE1ju— Katherine Scott (@KScott6abc) August 5, 2020

-The barge broke loose in Tuesday's flooding caused by Tropical Storm Isaias.
+The barge broke loose around 5 p.m.
+Tuesday in the flooding caused by Tropical Storm Isaias.

 Officials closed I-676 from the Vine Street Expressway to 22nd Street Tuesday night due to the barge, which is currently located near the Vine Street Expressway Bridge.